lukaswangbk/Deep-Learning-Specialication/Course 1: Neural Networks and Deep Learning/Week 3 Quiz - Shallow Neural Networks.md

     - a^\[2\](12) denotes the activation vector of the 2nd layer for the 12th training example.
     - a^[2] denotes the activation vector of the 2nd layer.

-    Note: If you are not familiar with the notation used in this course, check [here](https://www.coursera.org/learn/neural-networks-deep-learning/resources/YsZjP).

 2. The tanh activation usually works better than sigmoid activation function for hidden units because the mean of its output is closer to zero, and so it centers the data better for the next layer.
 True/False?

     - [x] True
     - [ ] False

-    Note: You can check [this post](https://stats.stackexchange.com/a/101563/169377) and (this paper)[http://yann.lecun.com/exdb/publis/pdf/lecun-98b.pdf].

     > As seen in lecture the output of the tanh is between -1 and 1, it thus centers the data which makes the learning simpler for the next layer.

 3. Which of these is a correct vectorized implementation of forward propagation for layer l, where 1≤l≤L?